Manufacturing and Industrial · Risk & Compliance

 What to ask us before signing

-- Ask how we will move defect rate, review cycle time, rework, and audit findings within the first 30 to 60 days.
+- Ask how we report against defect rate, review cycle time, rework, and audit findings and how often the reports land on leadership's desk.

 Recommended first project